The Blue Nib Chapbook Contest #4-

 With Guest Judge Helen Mort

 Open to all registered members of The Blue Nib.
-The contest calls for your very best 8 poems to be judged by the phenomenal Helen Mort.
-The Prize money has risen to €500.00 and as always the top three entries will be published in Chapbook IV.
+The contest calls for 8 poems per entry to be judged by Helen Mort.
+The Prize money has risen to €500.00 and the top three entries will be published by the Blue Nib imprint in Chapbook IV.

 About the Chapbook Contest Series